ilmoralito/100-days-of-code/README.md

 #day 2 28-04-2020

 Today I managed to understand how the dynamic routes workflow works in nextjs, I also think I improve the name of the commits so that when I read them I know what the issue was that day

+#day 3 29-04-2020

+Today I managed to understand the basic of Api Routes.
+Next day I am planing to implementa more real world example using Api Routes